Grantimus9/slackreactions/README.md

 Then:
 `rake db:migrate`

 == ENV variables to define:
 The project uses Figaro, so you can define all of these in application.yml.
 You can use application.yml-sample as your guide.
 Once you set the variables in application.yml, you can set them on Heroku en masse:
 `figaro heroku:set -e production`

+Run `rake post_install_task` to make sure trigram is installed for the pg_search gem, which handles the searching of the gif inventory.

 ==External Config: